Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/default/_header.md

 # Default example

-This deploys the module in its simplest form:
+This example demonstrates provisioning a publicly-accessible AML workspace with basic configuration.

+The following resources are included:

-- AML workspace (public access)
+- AML workspace
 - Storage Account
 - Key Vault
 - App Insights and Log Analytics workspace